Housing Lead Signal

 Signal Summary:

-- Configuration statement (mandatory): Given a composite score of 0.597 and positive standardized permits (0.70), this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is Trend continuation, not Regime shift.
+- Configuration statement: Given the combination of declining PERMIT (1413) and sharply lower HOUST (-1.28 Z-score), this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is a Regime shift toward contraction, not trend continuation (1).

-- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Volatile; Threshold Proximity: Near; Revision Sensitivity: High.
+- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Deteriorating; Threshold Proximity: Moderate; Revision Sensitivity: High.

 Methodology Applied:

-- Building Permits (PERMIT) serve as the primary lead metric, while Mortgage Rates (MORTGAGE30US) act as the dominant constraint (1).
+- Building Permits (PERMIT) serve as the primary lead indicator, while Housing Starts (HOUST) provide pipeline confirmation (1).

 Key Dynamics: